microvm/microvm-tutorial/docs/langimpl/intro.rst

 They include languages that have a garbage collector and likely run on a virtual machine.

-What makes language implementation difficult?
+What Makes Language Implementation Difficult?
 =============================================

 We identify three major concerns that make language implementation difficult, namely **concurrency**, **just-in-time compiling** and **garbage collection**.

-Not only each of them are difficult.
-When handling all three at the same time, their combined complexity will multiply.
+Each of them is already difficult enough individually.
+But when handling all three at the same time, their combined complexity will multiply.

     For example, in a multi-threaded JIT-compiled garbage-collected program, when GC is triggered, the GC thread needs to ask all mutator threads running